-The following standards are applicable to all minor, major and re-subdivisions regardless of the total number of lots involved.
+The following standards are applicable to all minor, major and re-subdivisions regardless of the total number of lots involved, except applications made under the standards of §125-23, Conservation Subdivision.
 All subdivisions shall be designed according to the design and construction standards of these regulations and to meet the objectives for conservation and development as stated in the Town of Rochester Comprehensive Plan.

-- A. No more than 20% of the required minimum lot area in a subdivision, for any lot in all zoning districts, may be made up of land which - (1) contains slopes of greater than 15%; or - (2) is included within a designated wetland (as delineated by the New York State Department of Environmental Conservation, regulated by the United States Army Corps of Engineers and/or identified by the Town of Rochester zoning Code §140-16; or - (3) which lies under water, or which is subject to periodic flooding under conditions of a onehundred-year flood, as delineated by the FD Flood Plain Overlay District; or - (4) contains New York State Department of Environmental Conservation identified Top 10% Forest Conditions: or - (5) contains prime farmland; or - (6) lies within a Town identified Critical Environmental Area. - B. When calculating the dimensional standards to be applied in a conservation subdivision, the same standards shall apply. - C. The Planning Board may, when it deems it necessary for the health, safety, or welfare of the present and future population of the area and necessary to the conservation of water, drainage, and sanitary facilities, prohibit uses of the property which lies within the floodplain of any stream or drainage course.
-These floodplain areas shall be preserved from any and all destruction or damage resulting from clearing, grading, or dumping of earth, waste material or stumps, except at the discretion of the Planning Board - D. Any distribution line, service line and appurtenant facilities necessary to furnish permanent electric service to one or more multiple occupancy buildings (including four or more dwelling units) shall be installed underground and any such facilities necessary to furnish permanent electric service within a residential subdivision in which it is planned to build five or more new residential buildings shall be installed underground (see Title 16 of NYCRR part 100) - E. Waivers from these standards may be requested by the applicant subject to the standards of §125-5 of this code.
+- A. No more than 20% of the proposed lot area in a subdivision, for any lot in all zoning districts, may be made up of land which. - (1) contains slopes of greater than 25%; or - (2) is included within a designated wetland (as delineated by the New York State Department of Environmental Conservation, regulated by the United States Army Corps of Engineers and/or identified by the Town of Rochester zoning Code §140-16; or - (3) which lies under water, or which is subject to periodic flooding under conditions of a one-hundred-year flood, as delineated by the FD Flood Plain Overlay District; or - (4) lies within a Town identified Critical Environmental Area. - B. No more than 40% of the proposed lot area in a subdivision, for any lot in all zoning districts, may be made up of land which contains Prime Farmland soils, as mapped, and defined by the United States Department of Agriculture. - C. Any distribution line, service line and appurtenant facilities necessary to furnish permanent electric service to one or more residential dwelling unit(s) shall be installed underground. - D. Waivers from these standards may be requested by the applicant subject to the standards of §125-5 of this code.